John Young (brewer): Association with the Real Ale Movement

 John Young became a champion in the eyes of the Real Ale Movement when he decided that Young's would continue brewing cask ale at a time when most breweries were changing to keg beer, a method considered more efficient, but according to many drinkers, less flavourful.
 This also resulted in a number of Young's brews being given approval by the Campaign for Real Ale (CAMRA).

 Later life and death

-Young's Brewery was situated in the centre of Wandsworth, and although it had been there for 500 years, the borough wished to develop the area.
-After much negotiation, John Young agreed to give up the site.
-He made an association with Wells Brewery in Bedford, to combine the companies and to have Young's beers brewed in Bedford.
+Young's Brewery was situated in the centre of Wandsworth.
+Brewing had taken place on the site for almost 500 years (the earliest documented evidence of brewing on the site dates from 1533), and Young's Brewery had been based there since its founding in 1831.
+But rising costs required the brewery to leave London, and John Young negotiated the sale of the Ram Brewery, and made an association with Wells Brewery in Bedford, to combine the companies and to have Young's beers brewed in Bedford.
 Brewing in Wandsworth was tapered off, so that the last beer was brewed in September 2006, the same week as John Young died of cancer.
 Some of the last brew was served at his funeral.
-He was survived by his son, James, and his daughter, Ilse.
+The decommissioning of the site took place over the next seven months, with beer being delivered by dray in Wandsworth up until April 2007.
+John young was survived by his son, James, and his daughter, Ilse.